shiroichiheisen/Arduino-Local-Broadcast/README.md

    WiFiUDP udp;  // Assuming you have a Wifi UDP object defined
    // or
-   ethernetUDP udp;  // Assuming you have an Ethernet UDP object defined localBroadcast broadcast(&udp);  // Default port is 12345 and maxPacketSize is 255
+   ethernetUDP udp;  // Assuming you have an Ethernet UDP object defined localBroadcast broadcast(&udp);  // Default port is 12345 and maxPacketSize to receive is 255
     // or
-    localBroadcast broadcast(&udp, 4210, 512);  // Custom port and maxPacketSize
+    localBroadcast broadcast(&udp, 4210, 512);  // Custom port and maxPacketSize to receive
    ```

 **3. Start listening for messages:**